Hey,

 Sounds unreal, right?

-So how the heck did I do it?
+So, how the heck did I do it?

-Well, let’s just say I had a habit of walking into punches and kicks…
+Well, let’s just say I had a habit of walking into punches and kicks!

-A habit that quickly got my opponents enough fouls to have them disqualified, making me the dubious “winner” of all fights up until the semi-finals (where the medical doctor made me surrender), leaving me with a coveted bronze medal at the end of the day.
+A habit that quickly got my opponents enough fouls to have them disqualified, making me the “winner” of all fights up until the semi-finals (where the medical doctor made me surrender), leaving me with a coveted bronze medal at the end of the day.

-So, what I’m trying to illustrate with this story is that a) if winning is the only thing you care about, you can always ‘game the system’ in some way, but more importantly that b) if you have bad habits, they can sometimes work to your advantage even if you don’t have the willpower or know-how to actually change them.
+Anyway, what I’m trying to illustrate with this story is that a) if winning is the only thing you care about, you can always ‘game the system’ in some way, but more importantly that b) if you have bad habits, they can sometimes work to your advantage even if you don’t have the willpower or know-how to actually change them.

 But don’t follow my lead.